 Mehlhorn's schematic characterization of polynomial-time \cite{MR0411947} fits quite nicely into the lambda calculus approach.
 However, the limited recursion on notation scheme translates to a type-three constant as it produces a type-two functional from a set of type-two functionals.
 Work by Cook and Urquhart revealed that it is possible to use a type-two constant instead \cite{MR1241248}.
 Cook and Urquart consider lambda-terms with symbols for a collection of basic polynomial-time computable functions as well as one type-two symbol $\Rec$ capturing limited recursion on notation.
 The type-two recursion functional given in \cite{MR1241248} is slight different than $\Rec$, which is more convenient in our setting.
 We will use $\Rec'$ to denote the version of Cook and Urquhart.
 Note that every binary string is either the empty string $\epsilon$ or can be written as $\str c i$ for a digit $i$ and a strictly shorter string $\str c$.
 Set

 where $\str t = \varphi(\str ai, \Rec'(\varphi,\str a, \psi, \str c))$.
 Note that this gives the input function $\varphi$ the type $\S \times \S \to \S$ but still defines a functional of type two.
 Readers familiar with the Mehlhorn's limited recursion on notation scheme should note that this is an application of the scheme to feasible functionals and that $\Rec'$ itself is a feasible functional.
 The next section verifies this directly for a very similar functional.

 Cook and Kapron consider a version of the Cook-Urquhart system which includes constant symbols for all type-one polynomial-time functions \cite{MR1232924}.
-The classes of functionals that correspond to the terms in either of these version coincide.
-Kapron and Cook call these functionals the the \demph{basic feasible functionals} and denote them by $\bff$.
-Thus, $\bff=\lambda(\pf\cup\{\Rec\})$ up to identification of lambda terms with the functionals they represent.
-Adding all polynomial-time functions as symbols has the advantage that $\Rec$ need only be used for properly higher-order recursions.
+The classes of functionals that correspond to the terms in either of these versions coincide.
+Kapron and Cook call these functionals the \demph{basic feasible functionals} and denote them by $\bff$.
+Thus, $\bff=\lambda(\pf\cup\{\Rec'\})$ up to identification of lambda terms with the functionals they represent.
+Adding all polynomial-time functions as symbols has the advantage that $\Rec'$ need only be used for properly higher-order recursions.